Cell structures for the Yokonuma-Hecke algebra and the algebra of braids and ties: Tensorial representation of

-\begin{demo} Note first that the condition $ r \ge n $ ensures that $ V_A \neq 0$.
-In order to prove the first statement it is enough to show that $e_{kl}$ acts as the identity on the basis vectors of $ V_{A} $ whenever $ k $ and $l $ belong to the same block of $ A $.
+\begin{demo} In order to prove the first statement it is enough to show that $e_{kl}$ acts as the identity on the basis vectors of $ V_{A} $ whenever $ k $ and $l $ belong to the same block of $ A $.
 But this follows from the expression for $e_{kl}$ given in (\ref{defeij}) together with the definition (\ref{operatorG}) of the action of $\mathbf{G}_{i}$ on $ V^{\otimes n}$ and Lemma \ref{o1}.
 Just as in the proof of Theorem \ref{faithful} we use that the action of $\mathbf{G}_{i}$ on $ v \in V_A$ is just permutation of the $i$'th and $i+1 $'st factors of $ v$ since the lower indices are decreasing.

-In order to show the second statement, we first remark that the condition $B\not\subseteq A$ means that there exist $i$ and $j$ belonging to the same block of $B$, but to different blocks of $A$.
-In other words $e_{ij}$ appears as a factor of the product defining $E_B$ whereas for all basis vectors of $ V_A $
+In order to show the second statement, we first remark that the condition $B\not\subseteq A$ means that there exist $k$ and $l$ belonging to the same block of $B$, but to different blocks of $A$.
+In other words $e_{kl}$ appears as a factor of the product defining $E_B$ whereas for all basis vectors of $ V_A $

 we have that $ j_k \neq j_l $.
-Just as above, using that the action of $\mathbf{G}_{i}$ is given by place permutation when the lower indices are decreasing, we deduce from this that $ V_A e_{ij} = 0 $ and so finally that $ V_A e_B=0$, as claimed. \end{demo}
+Just as above, using that the action of $\mathbf{G}_{i}$ is given by place permutation when the lower indices are decreasing, we deduce from this that $ V_A e_{kl} = 0 $ and so finally that $ V_A E_B=0$, as claimed. \end{demo}